-The Inga Foundation now works to help communities and farmers in Honduras, as well as elsewhere in the world, change from slash-and-burn to the tried and tested alternative system that emerged from years of dedicated research- Inga Alley Cropping.
+The Inga Foundation now works with over 450 families farming in Honduras, as well as elsewhere in the world, helping them shift from slash-and-burn to the tried-and-tested alternative system that emerged from years of dedicated research – Inga Alley Cropping.

 Board of Trustees (UK):

-The Inga Foundation Board is made up of experts in tropical ecology who, between them, have over 150 years of experience.
+The Inga Foundation UK Board is made up of experts in tropical ecology who, between them, have over 150 years of experience.